EngJana/electrical-week-5-task-1/README.md

 # electrical-week-5-task-1

-smart methods internship week 5 task 1: ESP32 Motion-Activated LED with LDR
+smart methods internship week 5 task 1: ESP32 Motion-Activated LED with LDR and PIR

 This project demonstrates how to use an ESP32 microcontroller to control an LED based on readings from a Light Dependent Resistor (LDR) and a Passive Infrared (PIR) motion sensor.
 When the environment is dark and motion is detected, the LED will turn on.